 VEON Partners With Amdocs For New Digital Services For Uzbekistan And Kazakhstan

-AMSTERDAM and, ST. LOUIS, Missouri, Oct.
-26, 2021 /PRNewswire/ -- VEON Ltd. (NASDAQ and Euronext Amsterdam: VEON), a leading global provider of connectivity and internet services, and Amdocs (DOX) - Get Amdocs Limited Report, a leading provider of software and services to communications and media companies, announce that they have signed a seven-year agreement that will enable innovative digital services for VEON customers in Uzbekistan and Kazakhstan.
+ST. LOUIS and AMSTERDAM, Oct.
+26, 2021 (GLOBE NEWSWIRE) -- Amdocs (NASDAQ: DOX), a leading provider of software and services to communications and media companies, and VEON Ltd (NASDAQ and Euronext Amsterdam: VEON), a leading global provider of connectivity and internet services, announce that they have signed a seven-year agreement that will enable innovative digital services for VEON customers in Uzbekistan and Kazakhstan.

 The agreement is expected to lay the foundation for VEON's Beeline mobile operators in Uzbekistan and Kazakhstan to launch transformational digital services and personalised experiences.
 This will happen by deploying Amdocs's microservices-based monetisation and commerce suites, using technology based on cloud-ready architecture.